aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to DOCX using Python or Online App" h2="PPTX to DOCX conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPTX to DOCX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCX format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting PPTX to DOCX.
+It is a two-step process that involves the use of Aspose.Slides for Python via .NET API to convert the PPTX file to PDF and then Aspose.Words for Python via .NET API to save the created PDF into Microsoft Word as a DOCX format.
+The Aspose.Slides for Python via .NET API is a powerful tool that enables developers to create, read, write, modify and convert PowerPoint presentations without any Microsoft Office or other third-party applications.
+It supports a wide range of features such as creating presentations from scratch, adding slides, manipulating text, images, shapes, tables, charts, and more.
+It also supports the conversion of PPTX to PDF, HTML, XPS, SVG, and other popular formats.
+The Aspose.Words for Python via .NET API is a powerful tool that enables developers to create, read, write, modify and convert Microsoft Word documents without any Microsoft Office or other third-party applications.
+It supports a wide range of features such as creating documents from scratch, adding text, images, shapes, tables, charts, and more.
+It also supports the conversion of DOCX to PDF, HTML, XPS, SVG, and other popular formats.
+By using Aspose.Total for Python via .NET API, developers can easily automate the process of converting PPTX to DOCX.
+It is a comprehensive package of various APIs that can help developers to quickly and easily convert PPTX to DOCX without any manual intervention.
+It is a cost-effective solution that can help developers to save time and money while automating the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}